CVS cuts cost for generic EpiPen competitor

-CVS is cutting the price on a generic version of the EpiPen allergy treatment.
+CVS is cutting the price on a generic version of a competitor of the EpiPen allergy treatment.

 The drugstore chain announced Thursday that it will sell a generic version of Impax Laboratories (IPXL)' Adrenaclick treatment for $109.99 per two-pack, down from $200.

 The drug company Mylan drew the ire of customers and Congress when it raised the price to more than $600 for an EpiPen two-pack.
-Mylan later announced plans to gell a generic version for $300.
+Mylan later announced plans to sell a generic version for $300.

 Cigna (CI), a top insurer, announced Wednesday that it was dropping coverage of the EpiPen and would cover only the half-priced generic.